D&I Stats for MPG in 2020

 MindPoint Group History

-Over 11 years ago, the partners, Patti, Marc, Mariam, and Matt, came together because they saw an opportunity to create a business that focused on a common challenge shared by an ever-increasing number of teams and organizations: cybersecurity.
-Our partners were drawn together out of a desire to provide innovation and excellence to customers, but also to build a diverse and inclusive company for employees, a point that we frequently talk about through our beliefs and core values.
+In 2009, the partners—Patti, Marc, and Matt—saw an opportunity to create a business that focused on a common challenge shared by an ever-increasing number of teams and organizations: cybersecurity.
+Our partners were drawn together out of a desire to provide innovation and excellence to customers, but also to build a diverse and inclusive company for employees, a point that became the foundation for MPG’s beliefs and core values.

-Today, MindPoint Group has grown to a thriving cybersecurity services firm, helping public sector and commercial customers overcome the multitude of security challenges, and ultimately adapt to the growing demands of today’s world.
+Today, MindPoint Group has grown to a thriving cybersecurity services firm, helping federal government, other public sector and commercial customers overcome the multitude of security challenges and ultimately adapt to the growing demands of today’s world.

-We believe our success with customers comes not just from our collective capabilities, but also our immense diversity: in ethnicity, gender identity, sexual orientation, backgrounds, skills, and experiences.
-Ultimately, effective cybersecurity is a mixture of people and technology.
+We believe our success with customers comes from our collective capabilities, and our immense diversity: in ethnicity, gender identity, sexual orientation, backgrounds, skills, and experiences.
+Ultimately, effective cybersecurity is a mixture of both people and technology.
 To be successful, teams need a strong emotional IQ.
-Our diversity helps drive this intelligence and ability to work well with customer teams of all kinds.
+Our diversity helps drive this intelligence and the ability to work well with customer teams of all kinds.

-Even with our immense commitment to diversity, recent events have caused us to take another look at our own business.
+MindPoint Group was recently recognized as one of the fastest-growing private companies in the United States in 2022.
+As we continue to expand, we’ve been asking ourselves some tough questions.
 Are we doing enough to eliminate barriers to diversity and inclusion?
-Even if we are doing well with diverse hiring, what more can we do to make sure we continue to hire the best and most diverse people possible?
-And then what can we do to make sure that everyone on team MPG feels welcome, included, and safe?
+What more can we do to make sure that we continue to hire the best and most diverse people possible?
+What can we do to make sure that everyone at MPG feels welcome, included, and safe?

-While there is no mandate to share our diversity information, we’ve not been shy in the past (D&I and MindPoint Group, Our Core Values) talking openly about this subject.
-Effective D&I programs, however, rely on us all getting out of our comfort zones.
-They rely on the opposite of complacency.
+While there is no mandate to share our diversity information, we haven’t been shy in the past.
+Effective Diversity and Inclusion (D&I) programs, however, rely on us all getting out of our comfort zones.
 They rely on complete transparency.

 Ethnicity